AndrewAtLarge/BibUpdate/README.rst

 these reasons, bibupdate_ uses *fuzzy* matching on the list of authors and the title to when it tries to find an article using mrlookup_.

-Although some care is taken to make sure that the new BibTeX_ entries does correspond to the original ones because of the fuzzy nature of the matching it possible that updated entries can be for completely different papers. *For this reason you are advised to check the updated file BibTeX_ file carefully!*
+Although some care is taken to make sure that the new BibTeX_ entries correspond to the paper that the original entry referred to there is always a chance the new entry corresponds to an entirely different paper because fuzzy matching is used to make the comparisons.
+In my experience this happens only rarely, and mostly with unpublished manuscripts.
+In any case, *you are strongly advised to check the updated file BibTeX_ file carefully for errors!*

-To help with comparing the updated entries in *verbose* mode the program prints a detailed list of the changes to existing bibtex entries (new entries are not printed).
+To help with comparing the updated entries in *verbose* mode, the default, the program prints a detailed list of the changes that are being made to  existing bibtex entries (the new fields added to an entry are not printed).
 Comparing the old and new versions of your database with programs like *diff* and *tkdiff* is highly recommended.

-I wrote this class because with the advent of hyperref_ I wanted to be able to links to journals, the arXiv_ and DOIs in my bibliographies of my papers.
-This script allowed me to painless add the missing urls and DOIs to my bibtex file.
+I wrote this class because with the advent of hyperref_ I wanted to be able to add links to journals, the arXiv_ and DOIs in the bibliographies of my papers.
-As a bonus the script corrected many minor errors in my database and it is now very success in updating the preprints in my database when they are published.
+This script allowed me to add the missing urls and DOI fields to my bibtex database.
+As a bonus the script corrected many minor errors that I had entered over the years (for example, incorrect page numbers and years).
+The program is still useful because it is quite successful in updating the preprint entries in my database when the papers are published.

-As bibupdate_ calls mrlookup_ it will only be useful if the papers in your database are listed in MathSciNet_.
+As bibupdate_ calls mrlookup_ this program will only be useful if you have papers in your database that are listed in MathSciNet_.

 Options and their defaults
 --------------------------